durovsky/rep/rep-I000X.rst

 Driver
 ---------

 The driver is used to activate the CP1616 and to integrate the memory windows and IRQs of the CP1616 in the operating system.
-It:
+It
  - processes interupts
  - maps the process image on the CP for the IO Base library
  - handles jobs between the IO Base library and the firmware on the CP